Call Us: 270-827-8681

 What is Astigmatism?

-Astigmatism can be described as oval shape to the cornea.
+Astigmatism can be described as an oval shape to the cornea.
 It occurs when the cornea is shaped more like a football than a basketball.
-As a result, an experience distortion or tilting of images due to the unequal bending of the light rays entering your eyes.
-People with high degrees of astigmatism have blurred vision for both near and distant objects.
+This causes distortion or tilting of images.
+People looking for effective astigmatism correction often need specialized contact lenses or glasses to see clearly at both near and far distances.

 What is Farsightedness (Hyperopia)?